raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

 ### enumerations in javascript

+*awkward, mixes describing our style with discussing composition*

 In JavaScript, we can use generators as enumerations.
 We can write almost anything we want in a generator, e.g.

 ```javascript